Nick-322/FASTA-tools/README.md

 ./homolog_identify.sh is an extension of find_homologs.sh script that performs the following:

+1. Given a protein sequence query, perform a blast search against a nucleotide subject (This is the same as what find_homologs.sh does).
-1. Identify putative homologous domains (= homologs) of query amino acid sequences in FASTA format (This is the same as what find_homologs.sh does).
+2. Identify putative homologous domains (= homologs) of query amino acid sequences in FASTA format (This is the same as what find_homologs.sh does).
-2. Use loops & conditional statements to identify which genes in a BED file contain the identified homologs.
+3. Use loops & conditional statements to identify which genes in a BED file contain the identified homologs.
-3. Write an output file containing the unique gene names (from a given BED file) which your script identified as containing predicted domains.
+4. Write an output file containing the unique gene names (from a given BED file) which your script identified as containing predicted domains.

 Synopsis: